How to update a dapp chain

 0.0.2

-The second approach that can be used is to specify previous compiled configurations in the config tag.
+You can use the second approach to specify previously compiled configurations in the config tag.

-Use this approach if you want cleaner code structure.
+Use this approach if you want a cleaner code structure.

 An example project to demonstrate this approach is available at branch